simongog/sdsl-lite/test/README.md

  * [cURL][CURL] is required by the test input download script.
  * [gzip][GZIP] is required to extract compressed files.

+Executing `make test` should take about 30 minutes on a recent machine.

 You can run also run the test with the [valgrind][VG] tool by calling `make PREFIX=valgrind test`.